scala-network/scala-v7/README.md

 [^] On Debian/Ubuntu `libgtest-dev` only includes sources and headers.
 You must build the library binary manually.
 This can be done with the following command ```sudo apt-get install libgtest-dev && cd /usr/src/gtest && sudo cmake . && sudo make && sudo mv libg* /usr/lib/ ```

-## Info :- This is an alpha build, there will be bugs, if there are please do make an issue post explaining it here on github.
-This alpha will work on linux and most probably on MacOS with some tweaking here and there.
-If you need help with it please do join our discord channel :- https://discord.gg/dPzrZj

 ### Build instructions

 Stellite Alphav2 uses the CMake build system and a top-level [Makefile](Makefile) that